 Applying for Credit Transfer:

-Students who have undertaken the Bachelor of Business (Community Services Management) can seek the Australian Community Workers’ Association (ACWA) full membership as a Welfare Centre Manager upon graduation.
+Upon graduation from this course, you can seek the Australian Community Workers’ Association (ACWA) full membership as a Welfare Centre Manager upon graduation.

 For more information, please visit the ACWA website.